neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 **Tips:**
 No need to have a very concrete project after the first day.
 You will determine the feasibility of your questions as you start to dig deeper, and you will likely change your question completely.
 That’s how research works!
-The exploratory work you do in week 1 will culminate in a project proposal on the first project day.
+The exploratory work you do in Week 1 will culminate in a project proposal on the first project day.

 ### Session 2:
 **Literature review - read 1-2 papers for each project, share findings with team members to create a short literature review with key questions and potential areas of investigation**